txperl/PixivBiu/README_EN.md

 There are only Windows and macOS version available here, so please build yourself if needed.

-They can be downloaded in [releases](https://github.com/txperl/PixivBiu/releases), or [here](https://biu.tls.moe/#/lib/dl).
+They can be downloaded in [GitHub Releases](https://github.com/txperl/PixivBiu/releases), or [here](https://biu.tls.moe/#/lib/dl).

-## Documentation
+## Document

-Currently, there is **usage, development** type documentation, please visit [PixivBiu](https://biu.tls.moe/) if you need it.
+Currently, there are only **usage and API** documents, please visit [here](https://biu.tls.moe/) if you need it.

 ## Contribution

-If you want to participate in the development of this project, you are welcome to check [Development Documentation](https://biu.tls.moe/#/develop/quickin).
+If you want to participate in the development of this project, you are welcome to check [development document](https://biu.tls.moe/#/develop/quickin).

 ## Other